 Initially, I was going to pile a ton of fruit on top of some pancakes I had for breakfast and exclaim ‘LOOK, this is what I had for breakfast today!’.
 To me, that was better than ‘just text’.
 Well, I forgot and ate the pancakes.
 Then I remembered my little take on the infamous Momofuku Ginger Scallion noodles I made last January.
 I hated the way the photos turned out, so it was one of the ‘meals in limbo’ as I call them.
-These are photos of dishes I make that sit in my photo program forever, a huge invisible question mark looming over them.
+‘Meals in limbo’ or ‘food in limbo’ are photos of dishes I make that sit in my photo program forever; a huge, invisible question mark looming over them.
 Should or shouldn’t I delete them?
-No, just may need them one day for..for…for..
+No, I just may need them one day for..for…for..

 In any event, all of these limbo dishes are actually delicious, it’s just the photos that keep them from moving up and out.
 I mostly keep them as a reminder that I will make this dish again, and try to get better photos so I can blog it.
-My g-d, will you listen to me?
+My gosh, will you listen to me?
 I’m possessed by the food blog photography monster.
-A dish must be photo worthy for me to blog about it.
+A dish must be photo-worthy for me to blog about it.
 I need help.

 Having said that, I have some nerve kvetching about photos, because, as I’ve mentioned about a million times, I don’t have enough natural light for photo taking, so I have to use artificial lights, aka Lowel Ego Lights.
 Look, I’m going to be honest here, no matter what 5000 artificial light photography tutorials teach you, unless you have a professional studio with $$$$ worth of lighting, you’re not going to ever get the same effect as a naturally lit plate of food.